HHS chief visits Georgia, addresses FDA vaccine process, Medicaid

 Gov. Brian Kemp, meanwhile, said last week that he blamed the Biden administration for the holdup in the FDA approval.
 Kemp said the administration was not doing enough to push the FDA to approve a permanent authorization, the Associated Press reported.

-Forty percent of Georgians are fully vaccinated, a rate lower than the U.S. average of about 50 percent.
+Forty percent of Georgians are fully vaccinated, a rate lower than the U.S. average of about 50%.

 A complicated process